Telefonica/puppet-github-actions-runner/REFERENCE.md

 Guides the basic setup and installation of GitHub actions runnner on your system.

+You can read more about self-hosted actions runner [here](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners)

 #### Parameters

-The following parameters are available in the `apache` class.
+The following parameters are available in the `github_actions_runner` class.

 ##### `ensure`